haquanq/fm-interactive-card-details-form/.docs/frontend-mentor.md

 - Pure CSS
 - Vanilla JavaScript

-🐲 **What i have done**
+:memo: **What i have done**

-- Card details is reflected on the image via `input` event and also formatted to avoid user's typing mistakes
+- Card details is reflected on the image on `input` change event.
-- Fluid responsive card on viewport changes
+- Each text fields is formatted on change to enforce the correctness of the required format (card numbers, CVC, date).
-- Accessible form for screen readers
+- Made form elements accessible (centralized error messages, hints on each input).
-- Overridden default effect on focus (buttons, inputs, links).
+- Made the solution as close to the design as possible (i don't have Figma files).
-- Used my own judgement to achieve **pixel-perfect** without design files.
+- Added custom effects on interactive elements (on focus/active/hover).

 ## What challenges did you encounter, and how did you overcome them?

-None 🐱
+The challenge was there, but i overcame it anyway.

 ## What specific areas of your project would you like help with?

-Any feedback is appreciated 🙏
+Would love to hear your opinions on any topic.